yeshwanthkattta/Hunter_Showdown/README.md

 Control circuits have inputs characterizing the visible the state of the system, and they provide outputs that affect this state on the next cycle.
 Acceleration is applied as an instantaneous burst that immediately affects velocity, which affects the position on the next cycle.
 The VIZ tab on a given cycle reflects the state as update by the inputs on that cycle.

+The coordinate system is turned 180 degrees between the opponents, so the starting ship coordinates are the same for both opponents.

-Details of game parameters can be found at the top of `showdown_lib.tlv`.
+Game parameters like hit box and board sizes can be found at the top of `showdown_lib.tlv`.

 ## Coding Your Control Circuits